Use the PDF on this page for citation, page-stable figures, and exact table references. Use the HTML version for easier browsing and linking.

 5.3 What changes when future links are value-weighted

-The answer is again disciplined rather than triumphant.
-Weighted MRR still favors preferential attachment at each of the main horizons: about 0.001523 versus 0.001383 at h=3, 0.001154 versus 0.000943 at h=5, and 0.000809 versus 0.000568 at h=10.
-So the strict-headline result is not only about low-value fills.
-Central concepts still capture more of the heavily reused future links.
-But the broader weighted frontier is less one-sided than the weighted MRR line alone suggests.
-At K=1000, weighted recall is nearly tied at h=3 and h=10: preferential attachment reaches about 0.01762 and 0.01495, while the graph score reaches about 0.01729 and 0.01488.
-The gap is still larger at h=5, but even there it is far smaller than the tight-rank headline would suggest.
+The value-weighted results remain disciplined.
+Weighted MRR still favors preferential attachment at the main horizons: about 0.001523 versus 0.001383 at h=3, 0.001154 versus 0.000943 at h=5, and 0.000809 versus 0.000568 at h=10.
+So the popularity benchmark is not only winning on trivial future fills.
+But the broader weighted frontier is less one-sided than those strict-headline statistics imply.
+At K=1000, weighted recall is nearly tied at h=3 and h=10.

 5.4 Where structure helps more